Skip to content

 Home to England's oldest slate quarry, near the north coast beaches

 The village sits on high ground about 3 miles from the coast, with Boscastle, Tintagel, and Port Isaac all within a 15-minute drive.
 The north coast path is accessible from several nearby points.
-Delabole also has a community-owned wind farm, one of the first in the UK when it was built in 1991.
-The Gaia Energy Centre on the edge of the village hosts exhibitions on renewable energy.
+Delabole’s annual carnival, revived in 2001 after a break of nearly forty years, runs for a full week each July and is one of the largest village carnivals in Cornwall.